resilient-tech/india-compliance-docs/pages/blog/posts/post4.md

 ---
 date: 2024-05-27
-title: E-commerce Sales Transaction through E-commerce operators
+title: How to report e-commerce transactions in GSTR-1 using India Compliance
 category: Article
 author: Priyansh Shah
-description: This blog guides you to how to report E-commerce transactions in GSTR-1 using ERPNext / India Compliance
+description: This blog guides you to how to report E-commerce transactions in GSTR-1 using India Compliance
 tags:
-- ERPNEXT
+- GSTR-1
 - INDIA COMPLIANCE

 og_title: Blog | Report E-commerce transactions in GSTR-1